List of Marvel Comics teams and organizations: Heavy Mettle

-Heavy Mettle is an organization appearing in American comic books published by Marvel Comics.

 Heavy Mettle is a supervillain group that was founded by Joseph Manfredi.

 Hell-lords

-The Hell-lords are an organization appearing in American comic books published by Marvel Comics.
+The Hell-lords are the lords of the kingdoms of Hell.
 Hell is broken into several smaller kingdoms ruled over by demonic entities who are generally at odds with each other.
 Most of these entities are devils and those considered powerful enough to be the strongest rulers in Hell are referred as the Hell-lords.
-Those who currently and have previously borne this identification are: